Traditional Heritage Finishes

 Lancaster Painters Australia provide painting methods that are reproduced using the same paint methods and materials employed after which painting methods began to dominate the industry.
 All our heritage work is based on exhaustive and continuous research into methods, materials, techniques and styles.
 We take extensive measures to ensure all our heritage finishes are individually hand painted by highly skilled heritage painters and artisans without compromises in quality, historical accuracy or consistency.

 Working from original paint scrapings, we have successfully reproduced heritage finishes by understanding documentary evidence and accurately reproducing the style, character and look of the original period look.
 We use historic paint analysis to determine the colour of the finish used at a particular time in the building’s history, usually the original construction, but not always.
 We are able to determine the ingredients used, such as media (water, oil, latex, etc.) and pigments (organic pigments, inorganic pigments, dyes, etc.).
-We are committed to using only the correct paint and materials for heritage work, recommending those with low VOCs.
+Lancaster Painters Australia are committed to using only the correct paint and materials for heritage work, recommending those with low VOCs (Volatile Organic Compounds).

 How do traditional paints differ from those available today?